The review process

 Jump to specific advice on:

-Most research funders (including all Research Councils and AMRC members) fund research on a competitive basis using a process called expert peer review.
+Like most research funders, we at Asthma UK fund research on a competitive basis using a process called expert peer review.
 Peer review means that your application is assessed by a number of senior researchers (or peers) who work in similar areas of research.
 Peer review within all AMRC member charities is carried out according to the following principles:

 Accountability: Charities are open and transparent about their peer review procedures and publish details, including the names of members of scientific advisory panels or other decision-making bodies.